mindis/cellstore/documentation/GLOSSARY.md

 An abstract is a report element.
 It is like a concept, except that no fact may be reported against it.
 Abstract are used to organize concepts in a meaningful hierarchy.

 # archive
-An archive is a package of facts that often get submitted together, together with the associated metadata (taxonomy).
+An archive is a package of facts that get submitted together, with the associated metadata (taxonomy).

 # aspect
 An aspect is a dimension-value pair in a context.
 It is also used as a synonym for dimension.